Skip to main content

 • Azure OpenAI

-• And many more
+• Cohere, Together AI, and many more

 Local Models:

-• Ollama (Llama 2, Mistral, CodeLlama, etc.)
+• Ollama (Llama, Mistral, CodeLlama, Qwen, etc.)

 • LM Studio

-• Any OpenAI-compatible endpoint
+• Any OpenAI-compatible API endpoint

 • Code stays on your machine/server

-• Database is local
+• Database is local to your instance

 • No telemetry or tracking

-• No external dependencies (except AI APIs if you choose to use them)
+• No external dependencies except AI APIs (if you choose to use them)

 Deployment Questions